Disability at Shell

 The enABLE Network provides people with disabilities and people whose lives have been touched by those with disabilities an open forum to engage and share experiences.
 Through this open discussion, the network raises awareness and understanding of the challenges faced so that line managers and colleagues have the knowledge to be able to thrive in the workplace.
 It allows employees with disabilities the opportunity to improve the work environment and processes to make it more inclusive for all.

 Creating a space for this dialogue is crucial to facilitating the kind of open collaboration that is required for employees with disabilities to thrive.
 See more here

 Find available internships

-Lasting typically twelve weeks but sometimes as long as twelve months, our internships involve you in live projects specifically matched to your interests and abilities.
-This is not just work experience this is working for Shell, in real teams, alongside true professionals.
+Lasting typically twelve weeks during the summer, our internships involve you in live projects specifically matched to your interests and abilities.
+This is not just work experience – this is working for Shell, in real teams, alongside true professionals.
 You receive regular and structured performance evaluation from your mentor and direct supervisor, and find out what the energy industry is really like, from the inside.